brianreinhard/IP-Based-Pinball-Streaming-Platform/README.md

 # RTSP-Based-Pinball-Streaming-System

-## A portable multi-camera livestreaming platform designed for competitive pinball tournaments.
+## A budget-friendly portable pinball streaming platform designed to provide professional-quality multi-camera tournament coverage using commodity networking hardware and Android smartphones.

 This project was built to solve a specific problem: